themimixcompany/nebula/README.md

 electron-builder --macos --prepackaged out/nebula-darwin-x64
 ```

-The commands will create nebula executables under the respecive `out/`
+The commands will create Nebula executables under the respective `out/`
 subdirectories, which contain the application and its local resources and
 dependencies.